 Fill in the Cracks

 If you think the small cracks in your home are harmless, you need to think again.
 This is the reason why you need to seal any cracks at home, especially in areas where cold or warm air escapes.
-Areas such as around the windows, doorframes, around the holes in the walls where pipes enter need to be sealed to save electricity bill.
+Areas such as around the windows, doorframes, and around the holes in the walls where pipes enter need to be sealed to save electricity bills.

 Last Few Words